Skip to main content

 @integration @slow

-Scenario: Cross-system user sync
+Scenario: Simulated cross-system user sync

-Given path 'sync/users'
+Given path 'posts'

 When method post

-Then status 202
+Then status 201

 Running Tests with Tags